About the college

 Sport, music and college facilities

-Linacre has a state-of-art gym facility, a music practice room, and a number of small offices are available for use by graduate students who do not have a quiet, secure study room elsewhere.
+Linacre has a state-of-art gym facility, a wide range of sports and social clubs, a music practice room, and a number of small offices are available for use by graduate students who do not have a quiet, secure study room elsewhere.

 Facilities for students with disabilities

-The main college buildings are wheelchair accessible and specially-adapted en-suite student accommodation is available for students with disabilities.
+Most parts of the main college buildings are wheelchair accessible and specially-adapted en-suite student accommodation is available for students with disabilities.
+The Welfare & Equalities Dean has responsibility for supporting students with disabilities.

 Students may apply for assistance with extra costs that they incur as a result of a disability or learning difficulty.